-Due to the uncertainty of our ability to meet our current operating and capital expenses, in the auditor's report on our annual audited consolidated financial statements for the year ended December 31, 2017, our auditors included an explanatory paragraph on their report in respect of there being substantial doubt about our ability to continue as a going concern.
+Due to the uncertainty of our ability to meet our current operating and capital expenses, in the auditor's report on our annual audited consolidated financial statements for the year ended December 31, 2018, our auditors included an explanatory paragraph on their report in respect of there being substantial doubt about our ability to continue as a going concern.

-We anticipate that we will require a minimum of approximately \$2,100,000 to proceed with a minimal plan of operations and approximately \$4,600,000 to fund our full plan or operations for the twelve-month period ended April 30, 2019.
+We anticipate that we will require \$3,600,000 to proceed with its plan of operations focused on completing the RCI-02 device, meeting its obligations to support YOFOTO's activities in Greater China, and preparing for next-phase clinical development and commercialization in Japan over the twelve-month period ended December 31, 2019.
 We have no current material commitments for capital expenditures.